wohaco/despace/bepicolombo.md

 The MTM is equipped with a solar electric propulsion system as the main spacecraft propulsion.
 Its four QinetiQ T6 ion thrusters operate singly or in pairs for a maximum combined thrust of 290 mN, making it the most powerful ion engine array ever operated in space.
 The MTM supplies electrical power for the two hibernating Orbiters as well as for its solar electric propulsion system thanks to two 14 meter-long solar panels.
 Depending on the probe’s distance to the Sun, the generated power will range between 7 and 14 kW, each T6 requiring between 2.5 and 4.5 kW according to the desired thrust level.

 The solar electric propulsion system has typically very high specific impulse and low thrust.
-This leads to a flight profile with months-long continuous low-thrust braking phases, interrupted by planetary gravity assists, to gradually reduce the velocity of the spacecraft.
+This leads to a flight profile with months-long continuous low‑thrust braking phases, interrupted by planetary gravity assists, to gradually reduce the velocity of the spacecraft.
 Moments before Mercury orbit insertion, the MTM will be jettisoned from the spacecraft stack.
 After separation from the MTM, the MPO will provide Mio all necessary power and data resources until Mio is delivered to its mission orbit; separation of Mio from MPO will be accomplished by spin-ejection.

 ### MPO